knative/serving/docs/runtime-contract.md

 Developers SHOULD prefer to use automatic content negotiation where available, and MUST NOT set the `name` field to arbitrary values, as additional transports may be defined in the future.
 Developers MUST assume all traffic is intermediated by an L7 proxy.
-Developers MAY NOT assume a direct network connection between their server process and client processes.
+Developers MUST NOT assume a direct network connection between their server process and client processes.

 #### Headers